MugInClermont/M6-2018/PITCHME.md

 #### What is it?
 Wikepedia says :

-> In computing, virtualization refers to the act of creating a virtual (rather than actual) version of something, including virtual computer hardware platforms, storage devices, and computer network resources.
+> In computing, virtualization refers to the act of creating a virtual version of something, including virtual computer hardware platforms, storage devices, and computer network resources.
-note: Desktop virtualization

 +++